 – Lori McKenna, Fireflies

-Being a fan of Lori’s music, isn’t the only reason I chose to write about her.
+Lori’s award winning music isn’t the only reason I chose to write about her.
 I find a huge career being launched from songs written on a kitchen table, equally compelling.
 A devoted mother of five, she was nineteen and pregnant when she married her high school sweetheart, Gene.
 They live a half mile from the home she grew up in.
-Even though Lori’s home is far from the country music mecca of Nashville, her songs have found their place in that world in a big way.
+Even though Lori lives far from the country music mecca of Nashville, her songs have found their place in that world in a big way.
 Her career gives hope to anyone who has a dream.

 Other than mimicking her siblings as best as she could, Lori spent a lot of time alone.